CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

 ### Backend deployment

 This deployment also needs few changes.
-Let's go through them in more agile way:
+Let's go through them in hopefully a more agile way:

 1. Fix the image name.
 The error: